College of Science and Health > Academics > Psychology > Graduate Programs > Community Psychology (MS)

 in these videos.

 DePaul psychology alumni work in a variety of industries, such as Advocate Health Care, Cisco, McDonald’s Corporation and United Airlines.
-You will be connected to a large network of 180,000 DePaul alumni, the majority of whom live in the Chicago area.
+You will be connected to a large network of more than 201,000 DePaul alumni, the majority of whom live in the Chicago area.

 Graduate school is an investment in your future.
 Learn more about the financial aid and scholarship opportunities available to you.